 - A careful visual inspection and palpation (feeling) of the entire vagina

-- Separate Pap smears taken from the cervix and from the surfaces of the upper vagina
+- Separate cervical smears (and the new HPV test) are taken from the cervix and upper vagina annually

 - An internal pelvic examination